 Top Five, No Debatin’

 Coming in hot at #5 is Squarespace.
 This CMS is arguably the most user-friendly platform.
-This content management system is great for small businesses, eCommerce sites and those with a creative mind as it is usually visually appealing and easy to use.
+This content management system is great for small business SEO, eCommerce SEO services, and those with a creative mind as it is usually visually appealing and easy to use.

 - Easy to Use- Squarespace uses an intuitive drag-and-drop system for building pages, which makes it an excellent option for someone who’s looking for the best CMS for complete beginners.